mmorenoverdu/RMT-Finder/README.md

 The algorithm will repeat the process described above until the search space is exhausted (i.e. the lower and the upper limit are the same), and therefore at that point the lowest stimulation intensity meeting the criterion will be the RMT.
 Note that these two outcomes do not technically require 10 trials on every iteration: the algorithm will proceed to the next step as soon as 5 valid or 6 invalid trials are found, therefore speeding up the process.

 Users can specify the initial search space in two ways:

-1. Relative Search Space: Specify a range of intensities relative to the intensity at which the hostpot is found.
+**1. Relative Search Space:** Specify a range of intensities relative to the intensity at which the hostpot is found.
 If responses during hotspotting are around the desired 50 µV threshold amplitude, it is reasonable to assume that the RMT will be close to the hotspot intensity.
 By default, 'RMT-Finder' will use a range determined as hostpot intensity ± 10% MSO, as the RMT is unlikely to be beyond that range if the coil position is maintained.
 The user can easily modify this in the provided script.

-2. Absolute Search Space: Use the full range of the stimulation device as the search space (from 1% to 100% MSO), or an arbitrary wide range (e.g. 20% to 90% MSO).
+**2. Absolute Search Space:** Use the full range of the stimulation device as the search space (from 1% to 100% MSO), or an arbitrary wide range (e.g. 20% to 90% MSO).
 This will be slower as the algorithm will test intensities implausibly lower/higher for a given individual (e.g. if the hotspot is found with intensities around 40% MSO, it is unlikely that the RMT will be 70% MSO).
 However, the Absolute and the Relative methods will converge to the same RMT within ± 2% MSO according to our previous data ([Boidequin et al. 2026]).
 We do not recommend the Absolute method because it is slower and high intensities might cause unnecesary discomfort for the person.
 Therefore, we highly recommend the Relative method.

 # Technical specifications (software)